 - How often the user has interacted with the page posting the update.

 - Past user interaction with the same post type.

 These factors give us enough food for thought.
 But, let’s delve deeper into Facebook’s goal for News Feed.

 Like other websites, Facebook cares the most about its users.
-It wants to continuously improve their experience.
+It wants to continuously improve their experience with great content.
 In their survey, Facebook found that people want to see updates from their friends and from pages they care about.
 They also want to see less of promotional content.
-The tricky part is Facebook’s definition of promotional content.
+The tricky part is Facebook’s definition of promotional content versus quality content.
 It’s posts like this:

 I know.
 Even a TV Show posting about their upcoming episode is tagged as spam by Facebook.
-Facebook has updated its algorithm to ensure that such posts don’t receive much fanfare.
+Facebook has updated its algorithm to ensure that such posts don’t receive much fanfare; it doesn’t view it as good content people are interested in.
 How can you drive traffic from Facebook when these algorithmic changes are decreasing your reach?
 Let’s take lessons from BuzzFeed.
 They boast an impressive Alexa Rank – 110.

 Social drives 5 times as many visitors as search traffic, for them.